CK-Bachoo/IF-Cyber-Portfolio/README.md

 ## 📁 T1-M1-S10: THE GHOST IN THE MACHINE (Layer 3 Isolation)
 **Evidence:** [Commit 36193ac](https://github.com/CK-Bachoo/IF-Cyber-Portfolio/commit/36193ac)
 **Verified Timestamp:** 2026-04-01 16:57:16 EDT
+Session 10 (Layer 3 Isolation)
+Explanation:
+1. Bypassing Heavy Desktop Software Normally, analysts use legacy GUI-based hypervisors (like VirtualBox or VMware) running on standard x86 desktops to create isolated virtual networks for testing
+.
+Because I am using an ARM64 mobile device, running these heavy tools would cause immense hardware strain.
+Instead, I rely natively on Android's User ID (UID) isolation and Linux kernel isolation to cage the environment efficiently.
+2. Severing the Connection (Layer 3 Isolation) When a computer doesn't know how to reach a specific destination on the internet, it sends the data to a "default route" (my gateway or router) to figure it out
+.
+To trap the malware, I manipulated the Network Layer (Layer 3) routing table.
+By executing the command ip route delete default, I mathematically eliminated the default gateway.
+Without this route, if the malware tries to call back to its creator's Command and Control (C2) server, the system simply drops the data because it has no exit path.
+3. Proving the Air-Gap is Real In cybersecurity, I must prove my isolation.
+By attempting to ping an external address after deleting the route, my terminal returned the error ping: connect: Network is unreachable.
+This is the exact forensic proof needed to verify that the software air-gap is flawless and nothing can escape.
+4. Avoiding the "Bridged Mode" Disaster I also documented why this method is safer than misconfiguring a traditional sandbox.
+If a virtual machine is accidentally set to "Bridged Mode," it connects directly to the host's physical network and gets its own IP address
+.
+If I detonate malware in this state, it can bypass my host's internal security and instantly execute lateral movement to infect other physical devices on my local network
+.
+My Layer 3 severance completely avoids this risk.

 ### 🛡️ Mobile Sandbox Forensic Report
 **Objective:** Configuration and validation of a secure forensic sandbox environment on ARM64 architecture (Samsung Note 20 Ultra) vs. Standard x86 Desktop Environments.